Murray’s Creole Pub is a place for community and storytelling

 Photo courtesy Murray’s Creole Pub

-James Beard semifinalist Lawrence Weeks has a new restaurant, and this one is all his own.
+James Beard semifinalist Lawrence Weeks has a new restaurant, and now he’s taking it to the next level.

-Murray’s Creole Pub opened late last year on Bardstown Road, with an atmosphere melding Louisiana hunting lodges and European pubs on its ground level.
-But next month, the restaurant’s upper floor, called The Dining Room, will begin serving three to five course fine dining tasting menus.
+Murray’s Creole Pub opened late last year on Bardstown Road, with an atmosphere melding Louisiana hunting lodges and European pubs on its ground floor.
+Next month, the restaurant’s upper floor, called The Dining Room, will begin serving three to five course fine dining tasting menus.

 Weeks chose to honor that family legacy of cooking with the new restaurant’s name — his grandfather Lawrence Xavier Murray and great grandfather Lawrence Ignatius Murray were both cooks in Louisiana at a time when Black people couldn’t become head chefs.